Exploring Interpretability of Independent Components of Word Embeddings with Automated Word Intruder Test: Experiments and Results

 \subsection{Combining the Components}

 \comp#1{\textbf{#1}}

-As we have seen in Figure~\ref{fig:stran}, each component is either positive, negative, or noisy.
-For each component, we can compute the mean value of that component for words for which this is the highest component in absolute value and then flip the sign of the component if the mean is negative.
-This does not affect the positive components.
-The negative components become positive and the noisy components are still noisy.
-In the rest of this section, we assume that this operation was carried out on the model and all of the components that represent semantic features do so in the positive direction.

-We can combine a pair of components by searching for words for which the product of the components is the highest.
-For example, in our particular instance of ICA of Word2vec embeddings of the English side of the CzEng-fiction corpus, the 15 words for which the value of $C_{398}$ (component number 398) is the highest are the following: \emph{rumble, booming, roar, wail, sound, murmur, shouts, cries, louder, shrill, screams, noises, muffled, voices, howl} We see that this components has high values for words associated with \comp{sound}.
+We can combine a pair of components by searching for words for which the product of the components is the highest.\footnote{As we have seen in Section~\ref{sec:direction}, each component is either positive, negative, or noisy.
+We can compute the mean value of \strwrds{} for each component and then flip the sign of that component if the mean is negative.
+In the rest of this section, we assume that this operation was carried out on the model and all of the components that represent semantic features do so in the positive direction.} For example, in our particular instance of ICA of word2vec embeddings of the English side of the CzEng-fiction corpus, the 15 words for which the value of $C_{398}$ (component number 398) is the highest are the following: \emph{rumble, booming, roar, wail, sound, murmur, shouts, cries, louder, shrill, screams, noises, muffled, voices, howl}.
+We see that this components has high values for words associated with \comp{sound}.
 For $C_{110}$, the top 15 words are associated with \comp{animals}: \emph{cats, predators, rats, predator, lions, fox, rabbits, bears, wolves, lion, deer, dogs, mice, tigers, cat}.
 If we search for the top 15 words for which $C_{398} \cdot C_{110}$ is the highest, we get the following:

 \comp{sound} $\ast$ \comp{animals}: \emph{growl, barking, purr, growls, whine, baying, growling, howl, yelp, bleating, chirping, buzzing, squealing, squeals, crickets}